Port Wine Glasses

 The sweeter, stronger and more aromatic fortified wines became a British staple.
 The development of tapered bottles that could be stored in cellars lead to the production of vintage port by 1775.
 The trade was curtailed during the peninsular wars but surged again after Arthur Wellesley, The Duke of Wellington, himself a lover of Port, drove the French out of Spain and Portugal.
 As a result Port became the greatest fortified wine in the world today.

-Port glasses evolved as smaller versions of period wine glasses, There are drawn trumpet examples, small facet cuts, air twists and plain stems.
+Port glasses evolved as smaller versions of Georgian wine glasses.
+There are drawn trumpet examples, small facet cut, air twists and plain stems with a folded foot and snapped pontil marks.
 Typically their capacity is much reduced compared to a Georgian wine glass and they are not as tall as the equivalent wine glass of the same form.
-Antique Port glasses are a joy to use and are a great talking point at the dinner table.
+Antique Port and dessert wine glasses are a joy to use and are a great talking point at the dinner table